sharetribe/sharetribe/ISSUE_EXAMPLE.md

 ##### Description:

-Test suite fails when running Sharetribe with Zeus for the first time.
+Test suite fails when running them with Zeus for the first time.

 ##### Steps To Reproduce: